#TransformLaw KWM Prize

 1. Team up

-Join a team of 2-4 UQ undergraduate students, including at least one LLB student and one non-law student.
-Don't worry if you don't have a team, as we can match you with other participants.
+Join a team of 2-4 UQ undergraduate students, including at least one law student and one non-law student.

 2. Learn to be an entrepreneur